 Here’s a real-life example:

-In 2000, the British supermarket chain Tesco launched a project to create a separate version of its chain grocery store specifically for visually impaired people.
+In 2000, the British supermarket chain Tesco launched a project to create a separate version of its chain grocery store specificA11y for visuA11y impaired people.
 Since then, Tesco officials have said their network’s annual revenue has grown by £ 13 million.
-Thus, if Tesco did not view visually impaired people as potential customers for their products, they would be missing out on the market worth at least £ 13 million.
+Thus, if Tesco did not view visuA11y impaired people as potential customers for their products, they would be missing out on the market worth at least £ 13 million.
 In addition, you should consider raising the status of their brand, since demonstrating that you care about each member of society can only improve the company’s image.

 - Sellers of products and services need to be aware that people with different abilities need the same things and services.
 Without understanding this, your company will have guaranteed economic losses.